behrica/clj-polyglot-app/README.md

 - it fixes nrepl port to 12345
 - configures port forwarding of port 12345
 - it installs as well `clojure-lsp` inside the devcontainer.
-A working `clojure-lsp` in Emacs when connecting to the devcontainer requires a certain Emacs clojure-lsp configuration (TODO: details)
+A working `clojure-lsp` in Emacs when connecting to the devcontainer requires a certain Emacs clojure-lsp configuration, see below
 - it assumes that we run Emacs localy, while the dev container runs in a Docker anywhere.